rlexa/dd-playground-client/README.md

 #### State Handling

-[Redux] is used for the majority of the UI state scope.
+[RxState] is used for the majority of the UI state scope.

 ### Testing